An efficient wavelet-based physics-informed neural network for multiscale problems: Results and discussions

-In this challenging context of heterogeneous media, W-PINN demonstrates remarkable accuracy, achieving average relative L2-errors of $2.41\pm 1.22\times10^{-4}$ and $2.81\pm1.51 \times 10^{-4}$ for electric ($E_y$) and magnetic ($H_z$) fields, respectively.
-These results represent a two-order-of-magnitude improvement over traditional PINNs, which exhibit substantially higher errors of $1.37\pm1.18 \times 10^{-2}$ and $2.07\pm0.51 \times 10^{-2}$.
-W-PINN took an average of 6.1 minutes with around 30 ms/iteration on Nvidia A6000 GPU.
-The network parameters are the same as in Table \ref{tab:16_new}.
-Figure \ref{fig:17_new} illustrates the W-PINN predictions for both electric and magnetic fields, alongside their corresponding point-wise errors.
-While the media interface presents the greatest computational challenge (point-wise error regions in red), W-PINN maintains impressive accuracy throughout the domain, successfully capturing the Electromagnetic field behavior across the media.
+In this challenging context of heterogeneous media, W-PINN demonstrates remarkable accuracy, achieving average relative $L_2$-errors of $2.41\pm 1.22\times10^{-4}$ and $2.81\pm1.51 \times 10^{-4}$ for electric ($E_y$) and magnetic ($H_z$) fields, respectively.
+These results represent a two-order-of-magnitude improvement over traditional PINNs, which exhibit substantially higher errors of $1.37\pm1.18 \times 10^{-2}$ and $2.07\pm0.51 \times 10^{-2}$. {W-PINN took an average of 16.1 minutes for about $3\times10^4$ iterations on the Nvidia A6000 GPU.} The network parameters are the same as in Table \ref{tab:16_new}.
+Figure \ref{fig:17_new} illustrates the W-PINN predictions for both electric and magnetic fields, alongside their corresponding point-wise absolute errors.
+While the media interface presents the greatest computational challenge, W-PINN maintains impressive accuracy throughout the domain, successfully capturing the Electromagnetic field behavior across the media.

-\begin{example} : \end{example} The steady two-dimensional incompressible lid-driven cavity flow is a classic benchmark problem in computational fluid dynamics.
-The flow is governed by the incompressible Navier-Stokes equations, which present significant challenges due to their nonlinear nature and the presence of pressure-velocity coupling.
-As illustrated in Figure \ref{lid}, the problem consists of a unit square cavity where the top wall moves with a uniform velocity of 1 unit while maintaining no-slip conditions on all other walls.
+\begin{example} : \end{example} The steady state two-dimensional incompressible lid-driven cavity flow is a classic benchmark problem in computational fluid dynamics.
+The flow is governed by the incompressible Navier-Stokes equations, which present significant challenges due to their non-linear nature and the presence of pressure-velocity coupling.
+As illustrated in Figure \ref{fig:cavity}, the problem consists of a unit square cavity where the top wall moves with a uniform velocity of 1 unit while maintaining no-slip conditions on all other walls.
 The governing Navier-Stokes equations for this system are:

 where $u$ and $v$ are the fluid velocities in $x$ and $y$ directions respectively, and $p$ is the fluid pressure.
-Re is Reynolds number which represents the ratio of inertial forces to viscous forces.
-We evaluate our W-PINN approach for two distinct flow regimes: Re = 100 and Re = 400, comparing our results against the widely-accepted benchmark solutions of Ghia et al.\cite{GHIA1982387}.\\
+Re is the Reynolds number, which represents the ratio of inertial forces to viscous forces.
+We evaluate our W-PINN approach for two distinct flow regimes: Re = 100 and Re = 400, and compare the results with the solution obtained through COMSOL and also validate against the widely accepted benchmark solutions of Ghia et al.\cite{GHIA1982387}.\\